FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

      - This page will include a text area where users can provide feedback.
      - A private section for owners will be available to download and delete messages.
      - Consider using a database to store and manage feedback submissions.

+### Robotic Overview

+#### Goal
+The goal of the robot is for it to carry up to 50 lbs of your belongings and follow you while maneuvering through different obstacles along the way.

+We will be experimenting with different kinds of motors, sensors, and modules to determine the best way for the robot to follow the user while maneuvering through obstacles quickly.
+We also aim to create a device that keeps costs to a minimum.

+#### Weight Carrying and Following
+The user will be able to place various belongings within the device, such as food, electronics, books, sports items, clothing, and more.
+The robot will track the user based on the phone's position and its current position via the GPS module installed within the robot.

+#### Sensors
+The robot will use multiple sensors to avoid and move away from obstacles.
+Forms of avoidance will include lidar sensors, computer vision, and echo locative tracking.
+The choice of sensors will be decided as a team based on their accuracy in avoiding obstacles quickly.

+#### Hardware
+When designing the hardware, cost will be a key consideration.
+Initially, hardware will be created through 3D printing and simple woodworking.
+Designing the hardware will be done using various design applications such as FreeCAD, Fusion360, and Blender.
+For electronic hardware development and wiring, the final design will be created via a PCB manufacturer.

+#### Real-Time Updates
+Through the mobile app, the robot will provide real-time updates on battery life, distance between the user and the robot, the temperature within the robot's capsule, and the weight distribution on the robot.
+Notifications will be sent to the user if the battery life is low or if the robot needs help or repair.

+#### Machine Learning Models
+We aim to add machine learning to the robot.
+The capability for the robot to learn from its mistakes through reinforcement learning could be beneficial in improving performance while conserving battery life.
+Our goal is to maximize battery life so the robot can be used daily without frequent charging.

+#### Authentication/Security
+We plan to add an authentication process when initializing the robot on the user's account through the mobile app and the website.
+Each robot will have a unique secure number configuration that cannot be changed.
+This configuration will only need to be done once.

+#### Cost
+We aim to keep the price range for the robot under $500, ideally under $300.
+The device should be stable, useful, and beneficial to the consumer.
+The cost should attract consumers to buy our product.
+Our goal is to ensure the device is worth their money and to exceed their expectations.

 <h2>Robotic Architecture</h2>